exonum/exonum-doc/src/advanced/node-management.md

 `PeerAddress` is a string containing address in `IP:port` format. `IP` is IPv4 address formatted as 4 octets separated by points.

-### OutgiongConnectionState
+### OutgoingConnectionState

-`OutgiongConnectionState` is a JSON object with the following fields:
+`OutgoingConnectionState` is a JSON object with the following fields:

 - **type**: string
   Connection type, can be: